The tempered disk and the tempered cohomology: Introduction

-For this new theory, one has to take an embedding $X_k \rightarrow P$ in a smooth formal $\mathcal V$-scheme ($\mathcal V$ is a complete non-archimedean DVR, with $k$ as residual field, and $K$ its fraction field) and then, the tube of radius one of $X_k$ (whose functions "have radius of convergence $<1$" which has been used for the rigid cohomology) is replaced by the {\it tempered tube} $\temptube{X}{P}$.
-We discuss $\temptube{X}{P}$ as a derived analytic space in the ind-Banach setting and show that it is an open analytic subspace of the rigid fiber of $P$ thought as an ind-Banach derived analytic space.
-Such an open subspace is locally determined by algebras of functions that have radius of convergence $<1$ but do converge with a log growth to the border.
-Then, the tempered rigid cohomology $\mathrm{H}^i_{\mathrm{temp}}(X_k)$ is defined as the Hodge-completed derived de Rham cohomology of $\temptube{X}{P}$ viewed as derived analytic space in the ind-Banach context.
+of a $k$-scheme into the special fiber of a smooth formal $\mathcal V$-scheme, $\hat P$, where $\mathcal V$ is a complete non-archimedean DVR with residue field $k$ and fraction field $K$.
+The classical tube of $X_k$ in the generic fiber of $\hat P$ is replaced by the \emph{tempered tube} $\temptube{X}{\hat P}$.
+We construct this object as a derived analytic space in the ind-Banach setting and show that it is an open analytic subspace of the generic fiber of $\hat P$, viewed as an ind-Banach derived analytic space.
+Locally, this open subspace is described by algebras of functions satisfying a logarithmic growth condition at the boundary.

-A priori this cohomology does depend on the chosen $P$ but in fact, we will prove in this article, that, in case $X_k$ is smooth, it is independent of all the choices.
-This new cohomology should stand as the tempered analogue of the convergent rigid cohomology hence good only for proper $k$-scheme: in fact, we prove it coincides with rigid and crystalline cohomology in the case $X_k$ is proper and smooth.
-This is a first step toward a definition (and properties) of tempered rigid cohomology: hence not only for smooth and proper $k$-schemes.
-This will require to introduce some analogue of Monsky-Washnitzer cohomology hence to relate our construction to log-decay behavior at infinity along the lines of Scholze's ideas.
-We plan to pursue this research in the future.

-We now describe the article in detail.
-In Section \ref{section notation} we fix some notation.
-In Section \ref{section quasi-abelian} we recall the theory of quasi-abelian categories, introduced in \cite{Schnei}.
-In particular, we give the definition of the derived category of a quasi-abelian category and we explain how one can calculate derived functors between quasi-abelian categories.
-Then we consider closed symmetric monoidal quasi-abelian categories.
-Specifically, we explain that if $(\sf{C},\botimes)$ is a closed symmetric monoidal category, then the category of chain complexes over $\sf{C}$, denoted $\cal{C}(\sf{C})$, admits a projective model structure.
-And, under suitable hypothesis, $\botimes$ induces on $\cal{C}(\sf{C})$ the structure of a symmetric monoidal model category (following Kelly's results, see \cite{kelly2021homotopy}).
-Thus we can associate to $\sf{C}$ its derived infinity category $\dercat_{\infty}(\sf{C})$, that is a closed symmetric monoidal stable $\infty$-category.